-JBATA has established and disclosed on its website, the JBA TIBOR Operational Rules setting out procedures for changes in the definitions or calculation methods of JBA TIBOR, including criteria for carrying out public consultation, the required notification period for such changes on its website (three months prior to the effective date), and the decision making process (such changes shall be decided by the Board of Directors after discussion at the Administration Committee and confirmation by the Oversight Committee).
+JBATA has established and disclosed on its website, the JBA TIBOR Operational Rules setting out procedures for changes in the definitions or calculation methods of benchmarks, including criteria for carrying out public consultation, the required notification period for such changes on its website (three months prior to the effective date), and the decision making process (such changes shall be decided by the Board of Directors after discussion at the Administration Committee and confirmation by the Oversight Committee).

-JBATA shall consider changes in the definitions or calculation methods of JBA TIBOR in cases where either or both of the following situations are likely to continue to exist for a certain period of time and there is no prospect of early restoration of such situation(s), which has led to a conclusion that JBA TIBOR may no longer be representative as a benchmark:
+JBATA shall consider changes in the definitions or calculation methods of benchmarks in cases where either or both of the following situations are likely to continue to exist for a certain period of time and there is no prospect of early restoration of such situation(s), which has led to a conclusion that JBA TIBOR may no longer be representative as a benchmark:

-- Where there have been any structural changes in the Japan unsecured call market or the Japan Offshore Market that may require changes in the definitions, calculation methods of JBA TIBOR; or - Where underlying interest which JBA TIBOR seeks to measures is no longer generally used or is not functioning, and hence is deemed to be not fulfilling its role as a reliable benchmark.
+- Where there have been any structural changes in the underlying markets that may require changes in the definitions, calculation methods of benchmarks specified in Article 4 of the JBA TIBOR Operational Rules; or - Where underlying interest which JBA TIBOR seeks to measures is no longer generally used or is not functioning, and hence is deemed to be not fulfilling its role as a reliable benchmark.

-Notwithstanding the above situation(s), JBATA shall consider changes in definitions, calculation methods of JBA TIBOR, as appropriate, where it is deemed necessary to make such changes in light of a change in users' needs and actual market conditions, JBATA determines that it is necessary to make such changes.
+Notwithstanding the above situation(s), JBATA shall consider changes in definitions, calculation methods of benchmarks specified in Article 4 of the JBA TIBOR Operational Rules, as appropriate, where it is deemed necessary to make such changes in light of a change in users' needs and actual market conditions, JBATA determines that it is necessary to make such changes.